 You’ll first need to activate it with Alexa before you can use your voice, but I wouldn’t do that.
 Among other things, anyone, including those on TV, can easily mess you up by saying a command that, for example, causes your router to restart.
 Voice commands and networking don’t mix.

-Asus Blue Cave’s specifications
+Asus Blue Cave’s hardware specifications

 Asus Blue Cave’s extra photos